-The Seattle Department of Transportation is committed to maintaining safety for all users of Fairview Avenue North.
-The current bridge, built more than 65 years ago, needs to be replaced.
-While safe for travel today, the timber-supported bridge is structurally deficient and seismically vulnerable.
-Located on the southeast shore of Lake Union near the 1200 block of Fairview Avenue North in Seattle, the bridge is adjacent to the historic Lake Union Steam Plant building, which is occupied by ZymoGenetics.
+The Seattle Department of Transportation (SDOT) is committed to maintaining safety for all users of Fairview Ave N. The oldest portion of the current bridge was built more than 65 years ago.
+It is the last timber-supported bridge on an arterial road in Seattle and needs to be replaced.
+While safe for travel today, the bridge is structurally deficient and seismically vulnerable, including the newer portion of the bridge (steel and concrete).
+Located on the southeast shore of Lake Union near the 1200 block of Fairview Ave N in Seattle, the bridge is next to the historic Lake Union Steam Plant building.

 The Fairview Ave N Bridge needs to be replaced.
 The timber piles on the western half of the bridge that hold the roadway up are decaying and the concrete girders on the eastern half of the bridge are cracked.

 The bridge was not built to current seismic standards and has a limited load capacity for oversized vehicles.

 Building a better bridge

 The new bridge is designed to be safer for all users as well as provide the infrastructure needed for potential transit expansion in the future.
 Click here for more information on the new bridge design.